 State and territory budget snapshot – key business announcements

-Articles Written by Kathryn Bertram (Partner), Lachlan Smithers (Senior Associate), Christian Jones (Law Graduate)
+Articles Written by Kathryn Bertram (Partner), Lachlan Smithers (Senior Associate), Christian Jones (Associate)

 residential housing

-Over the past two months, every Australian state and territory, with the exception of Tasmania, has delivered its 2024-25 state budget.
-The Australian Capital Territory (ACT) was the last so far – on 25 June 2024.
-The Tasmanian budget is scheduled to be handed down in September.
-In this snapshot, we outline the key business taxation measures announced and identify key changes announced in previous budgets that commence on 1 July 2024.
+Every Australian state and territory has now delivered its 2024-25 state budget.
+Tasmania was the last – on 12 September 2024.
+In this snapshot, we outline the key business taxation measures announced and identify key changes announced in previous budgets that commenced on 1 July 2024.

 Several notable inclusions in the 2024-25 budgets include: